List of informally named Mesozoic reptiles: T

+Tous pterosaur

+The "Tous pterosaur" is an unnamed species of azhdarchid from the Maastrichtian Sierra Perenchiza Formation of Valencia, Spain.
+It is known from fragments of mid-cervical vertebrae that resemble those of Azhdarcho and Quetzalcoatlus.

 Tylosaurus borealis

 Tylosaurus "borealis" is an informal species of mosasaur, with the known specimen discovered from approximately 55 km northeast of Grande Prairie.
 It was named in a 2020 thesis by Samuel Garvey who described a partial skull of Tylosaurus catalogued as TMP 2014.011.0001, which makes the specimen the northernmost known occurrence of this genus.

 U

 Umikosaurus

 "Umikosaurus" (meaning lizard child of the sea) is a nomen ex dissertationae created by Hallie Pritchett Street in her PhD thesis centered on the taxonomy of Mosasaurus.
 It was named to contain the existing species Mosasaurus prismaticus, which was named by K. Sakurari and colleagues in 1999.
 Street's phylogenetic analysis did not recover M. prismaticus within a monophyletic Mosasaurus genus, but rather found that "Umikosaurus" was a close relative of Plotosaurus and Mosasaurus conodon (which they renamed "Aktisaurus conodon"), which is reflected in the morphology of the carinae on its teeth.
 The type specimen, HMG 1065, was discovered in the Hakobuchi Group on the island of Hokkaido in Japan.